pivotal/docs-tap/convention-service/about.md

 ## Troubleshooting

-Convention Controller is a Kubernetes operator, and may be deployed in a cluster with other components.
+Convention controller is a Kubernetes operator and may be deployed in a cluster with other components.
 If you are having trouble, you can refer to the troubleshooting guide [here](./troubleshooting.md).